-- For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via email, on a computer disk or flash drive, or to receive a printed copy of those records.
+- For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records.

 - If we have questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about how FOIA works.
 The Council was created in the legislative branch of state government to issue opinions on the operation and application of FOIA, to publish educational materials, and to provide training about FOIA.
 However, please be aware that the Council is not a records repository and does not process records requests on behalf of other public bodies, nor is the Council an investigative or enforcement agency.
-The Council may be contacted by email at email@example.com, or by phone at (804) 698-1810 or toll-free at 1-866-448-4100.
+The Council may be contacted by email at email@example.com, or by phone at (804) 698-1810 or toll-free at 1 (866) 448-4100.

-- Southside Virginia Community College (SVCC) must respond to your request within five working days of receiving it.
+- Southside Virginia Community College must respond to your request within five working days of receiving it.
 “Day One” is considered the day after your request is received.
 The five-day period does not include weekends or holidays.
-The five-day period does not include weekends, holidays, or other days when SVCC is closed for business.
+The five-day period does not include weekends, holidays, or other days when Southside Virginia Community College is closed for business.

-· The reason behind your request for public records from SVCC is irrelevant, and you do not have to state why you want the records before we respond to your request.
-FOIA does, however, allow SVCC to require you to provide your name and legal address.
+· The reason behind your request for public records from Southside Virginia Community College is irrelevant, and you do not have to state why you want the records before we respond to your request.
+Nevertheless, FOIA allows Southside Virginia Community College to require you to provide your name and legal address.
 FOIA also allows Southside Virginia Community College to deny your request for public records if you are not a citizen of Virginia or a representative of media with circulation in Virginia.

-· FOIA requires that SVCC make one of the following responses to your request within the five-day time period:
+· FOIA requires that Southside Virginia Community College make one of the following responses to your request within the five-day time period: